FabianGosebrink/ASPNET-WebAPI-AngularJs-With-Database/README.md

 # Angular-App-With-Database
 Angular App With Database

 Do not forget to run the "update-database" command!
+(Code-First)